zhushijia/GIGSEA/README.md

 Genotype Imputed Gene Set Enrichment Analysis

 ## Description
-Various methods for gene and gene-set analysis have been proposed, however, many challenges and limitations remained:
+Various methods of gene set analysis for trait-associated SNPs have been proposed, however, many challenges and limitations remained:
 1. Gene boundaries: different criteria have been proposed to assign a SNP to a gene but no consensus was reached;
 2. Long-range regulation: assigning a causal link to the gene nearest the associated variant falls short of elucidating a long-range functional connection;
 3. Gene size: longer genes are more likely to have significant P-values, possibly inflating the association test for gene sets that have many long genes;